jkoding/Small-OneOff-Python-Projects/GolfScoreResult/README.md

 # GolfScoreResult
-A set of commandline programs that simulate a small golf score tracking and display processes for tournament results.
+A set of commandline programs that simulate a small golf score tracking and display process for tournament results.
 Use GolfScoreWriter.py first to create a file containing the final score for a round of golf called 'results.txt'.
 Use GolfScoreDisplay to display the results in 'results.txt' with some basic formatting of the output.